jhosein/JSONP-to-JSON/README.md

 # JSONP to JSON
-Simple solution to strip a callback funciton away from JSONP in .NETCore using regex.
+Simple solution to strip a callback function away from JSONP in .NETCore using regex.